blue-oil/blueoil/docs/faq/faq.md

 ### Cannot connect to the FPGA board via ssh
 You need ethernet LAN connection with the FPGA board to connect to it via ssh.
-The IP of your FPGA board can be found using the `ifconfig` command.
+The IP address of your FPGA board can be found using the `ifconfig` command.

 ## OS